 Providing cleaner, distributed energy solutions

 At Total, our ambition is to become the responsible energy major.
 We have therefore pledged to contribute to the 17 United Nations Sustainable Development Goals.
 To “ensure access to affordable, reliable, sustainable and modern energy for all” (Goal 7), our Group has been working for several years to devise and deliver solutions to extend energy access to as many people as possible.

 Our objective is to improve the lives of 25 million people by 2025.

 Since 2010, we have been developing a distributed product line tailored to the energy needs of communities in emerging markets, while contributing to the fight against climate change.
 Total Access To Energy Solutions (TATES), for example, offers solar lamps that enable people to light their homes, get around and study after dark, and individual solar kits that can power cell phones, radios, fans and other small appliances, thereby making everyday life easier for households.
-In the working world, solar photovoltaic lights, kits and kiosks are available for entrepreneurs wishing to set up or develop a business in a reliable, sustainable and fully independent manner.
+In the working world, solar photovoltaic lights, kits and kiosks are available for entrepreneurs wishing to set up or develop a business in a reliable, lasting, affordable and fully independent manner.

-Since the start of the program, over 3 million solar lamps and kits have been distributed in 40 countries, leading to a tangible improvement in the daily lives of more than 15 million people.
+Since the start of the program, over 3 million solar lamps and kits have been distributed in 40 countries, leading to a tangible improvement in the daily lives of nearly than 15 million people.
 What is more, according to an impact study conducted in 2017, 89% of users said that their solar lamp had significantly improved their living standards.